Skip to content

 Why Chicken Republic Focused on Supply Chain First

 Nigeria’s food sector is volatile.
 Prices fluctuate rapidly, logistics can collapse, and imports can stall.
-Yet, there is no excuse for poor quality, as it can shut down a store in days.
+Yet, there is no excuse for poor quality.
+That alone can shut down a store in days.

 From the beginning, Chicken Republic knew it couldn’t grow on taste alone.
-It needed a supply engine that didn’t fail.
-That meant going local, centralized, and staying disciplined.
+It needed a reliable supply chain engine.
+Even though that meant going local, centralized, and staying disciplined.
 Today, over 99% of its ingredients are sourced from Nigeria.

 The company operates central kitchens and warehouses in all major cities it serves, including Lagos, Abuja, and Port Harcourt.

 These facilities are the arteries of the brand.
-Stores don’t manage their own sourcing.
-They order from HQ.
-That keeps prices low and stockouts rare.
+Stores don’t manage their own sourcing; they order from HQ.
+This way, they can keep prices low and stockouts rare.

 Read more: Lessons from Nike’s $100M Inventory Glitch in 2000.